-The Society shall be known as the Association for the Anthropology of Policy (ASAP), a Section of the American Anthropological Association, hereinafter referred to as the Association.
+The Society shall be known as the Association for the Anthropology of Policy (ASAP), a Section of the American Anthropological Association (AAA).

 ARTICLE II.
 Purposes

-The purpose of the Association shall be to advance the study of the anthropology of policy, to encourage publication of the results of such study in mainstream publications in anthropology and those of other disciplines, and to organize venues for presenting such work.
-The Association may encourage its members to engage in policy debates to which specific members’ research findings contribute.
-The Association as such shall not engage in policy advocacy, except on behalf of its members.
+The purpose of the ASAP shall be to advance the study of the anthropology of policy, to encourage publication of the results of such study in mainstream publications in anthropology and those of other disciplines, and to organize venues for presenting such work.
+The ASAP may encourage its members to engage in policy debates to which specific members’ research findings contribute.

 ARTICLE III.
 Powers

-The Association shall be autonomous in all matters within its field that are not reserved by the Bylaws of the American Anthropological Association, inimical to the American Anthropological Association’s interests, or prohibited by law.
+1. The ASAP shall be autonomous in all matters within its field that are not reserved by the Bylaws of the American Anthropological Association, inimical to the American Anthropological Association’s interests, or prohibited by law.

-The Association is empowered to determine membership dues.
+2. The ASAP is empowered to determine membership dues.

-The Association shall determine voting requirements on all Association matters.
+3. The ASAP shall determine voting requirements on all ASAP matters.

-The Association may engage in program and publishing activities, appoint editors, committees, and other agents, and set program policies appropriate to its purposes.
+4. The ASAP may engage in program and publishing activities, appoint editors, committees, and other agents, and set program policies appropriate to its purposes.

-The Association shall adopt and maintain Bylaws or Rules of Procedure consistent with American Anthropological Association Bylaws.
-The Association shall file with the American Anthropological Association Secretary a copy of its Bylaws.
+5. The ASAP shall adopt and maintain Bylaws or Rules of Procedure consistent with American Anthropological Association Bylaws.
+The ASAP shall file with the American Anthropological Association Secretary a copy of its Bylaws.

 ARTICLE IV.
 Membership

-Membership in the Association shall be open to any member in good standing of the American Anthropological Association who supports the above purposes subject to the payment of dues stipulated by the Executive Committee of the Association.
+1. Membership in the ASAP shall be open to any member in good standing of the American Anthropological Association who supports the above purposes subject to the payment of dues stipulated by the Executive Committee of the ASAP.

-A Member in good standing shall be eligible to hold elective or appointive office, participate in the scientific program and have one vote in nominating and electing officers and the transaction of other business of the Association.
+2. A Member in good standing shall be eligible to hold elective or appointive office, participate in the scientific program and have one vote in nominating and electing officers and the transaction of other business of the ASAP.

-For just cause, a Member may be deprived of membership by a two-thirds vote of the Executive Committee of the Association, subject to appeal to the Members at the Annual Meeting.
+3. For just cause, a Member may be deprived of membership by a two-thirds vote of the Executive Committee of the ASAP, subject to appeal to the Members at the Annual Meeting.

-The Executive Committee of the Association shall have the authority to establish special categories of membership consistent with already existing AAA categories of membership.
+4. The Executive Committee of the ASAP shall have the authority to establish special categories of membership consistent with already existing AAA categories of membership.